-In case you were wondering, a moka pot does not steam milk, so you’ll have to do that separately for your lattes and cappuccinos.
-However, we know of one very handy person who converted a moka pot into a milk frothing device.
+A moka pot cannot steam milk.
+You’ll have to do that separately for your lattes and cappuccinos.
+However, I know of one very handy person who converted a moka pot into a milk frothing device.
 Check it out!

 How a moka pot works

 A moka pot has three chambers.
 The bottom chamber holds the water.
 The middle chamber holds your coffee grounds.
 The upper chamber holds the coffee, after pressure from the heated water has passed through the grounds and performed its extraction.

 Right before the water begins to boil, the pressure forces the water through the grounds and boom, you have concentrated coffee.

 How to brew in a moka pot

 The moka pot’s unusual appearance scares some people away, but once you understand how to use a moka pot the process is actually quite simple.
 Follow these moka pot instructions closely if you’re new to this method of brewing.